Reader: Frequently Asked Questions

 I noticed that articles from large news sites such as NYT, Washington Post, Medium, and so on do not contain the full content.
 How do I save the full content of an article behind a paywall?

-If you save documents using the browser extensions on web or using the Safari browser and share sheet on iOS, paywalled document should be saved without issue.
-Note that if you save directly from another app on iOS, such as the NYTimes app, this may result in impartial parsing because Reader can only get the naked URL and those apps aggressively block read-it-later apps.
+If you save documents using the browser extensions on web or using the Safari browser and share sheet on iOS, paywalled documents should be saved without issue.
+Note that if you save directly from another app on iOS (e.g. NYTimes, Medium, etc), this may result in partial parsing because Reader can only get the naked URL and those apps aggressively block read-it-later apps.

 What are Filtered Views?